isomerpages/ncss-pc/index.md

       url: /join-our-fellowship-programmes
       image: /images/homepage/fellowship.png
       alt: Fellowsh
+  - infopic:
+      title: Make A Difference
+      description: There are many ways you can support our benefitting organisations – as a donor, volunteer or partner – to sustain their operations and serve the community.
+      url: /take-action
+      image: /images/pc_donate_website.png
+      alt: Empower Lives By Donating
+      button: How you can contribute
+  - infopic:
+      title: About President’s Challenge
+      id: infopic
+      description: President’s Challenge aims to build a culture of unity and respect for all, by supporting aspirations and recognising contributions by all.
+      button: Learn More About Us
+      url: /who-we-are/what-we-do/
+      image: /images/pc_eep_website.png
+      alt: About President’s Challenge
+  - resources:
+      title: Be in the know
+      subtitle: Media
+      button: More Media
 notification: Be Vigilant Against Scams.
 Please refer to the <a href="/scam-advisory/">Scam Advisory Notice</a> for more details.
 description: President's Challenge.
 Empowering Lives, Uplifting Communities.